lehtoneo/Mazesolver/documentation/project_definition.md

 ## Datastructures

-For Prim's algorithm, atleast a linkedlist needs to be implemented.
+For Prim's algorithm, some list structure that supports quick addition and removing needs to be implemented.
+Possibly a linked list.

-For shortest path algorithm, a queue needs to be implemented which will be used for BFS queue.
+For shortest path algorithm, a queue needs to be implemented.

 There might be other datastructures that need to be implemented.
 They will be added here.